Not sensing any heat and seeing error code 228 from your Lennox® furnace?

 What Happens When a Pressure Switch Malfunctions

-When your pressure switch isn’t operating the way it should, you’ll likely hear the fan start and the switch clicking a couple times before the furnace switches off completely.
-When a part isn’t performing right, your furnace will turn off to protect you.
+When your pressure switch isn’t operating the way it should, you’ll likely hear the fan start and the switch clicking a few times before the furnace switches off completely.
+When a part isn’t working right, your furnace will turn off to protect you.

 Your furnace will tell you something is wrong with a red flash from its indicator light, which it uses to display error codes.
 It uses this red light to flash code, like Morse code.

-You may see short flashes or an alternating slow flash as it communicates a fault code.
+You may notice short flashes or an alternating slow flash as it communicates a fault code.

 Estimated Repair Cost for Furnace Error Code 228